codella/bullock/README.md

 **11 gems needed in development mode, and 0 gems needed at runtime!**

 ## Why This Logo?
 Well...
-There was a Yacc, then a Bison followed and now... a Bullock is here :^)
+There was a Yacc, then a Bison followed and now... a Bullock :^)

 ## How to Bullock